Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 4. Repel Ants

-Just combine one part vinegar and one part water.
+Just combine one part white vinegar and one part water.
 Next, spray this natural repellent on anthills and trails around the house and garden.

 5. Kill Weeds and Grass